 In 2002, Food Services sold the A&W trade-marks used in the A&W quick service restaurant business in Canada to Trade Marks, which subsequently transferred them to A&W Trade Marks Limited Partnership (the Partnership).
 The Partnership has granted Food Services a licence (the Amended and Restated Licence and Royalty Agreement) to use the A&W trade-marks in Canada for a term expiring December 30, 2100, for which Food Services pays a royalty of 3% of sales reported to Food Services by specific A&W restaurants in Canada (the Royalty Pool).
 The gain realized on the sale of the A&W trade-marks was deferred and is being amortized over the term of the Amended and Restated Licence and Royalty Agreement.
 Prior to October 2003, the amortization was based on the present value of the expected royalty payments made under the Amended and Restated Licence and Royalty Agreement.
+Amortization of the gain is recognized on the consolidated statements of income.
 Increases to the deferred gain arise from annual adjustments to the Royalty Pool.
 These additions are amortized over the remaining term of the Amended and Restated Licence and Royalty Agreement from the date of addition.